Margot Foster

-Margot Foster (born 3 October 1958) is an Australian national representative and Olympic medal winning rower.
+Margot Elizabeth Foster AM (born 3 October 1958) is an Australian Olympic rowing medallist and lawyer.

-She stroked the coxed four to a bronze medal at the 1984 Summer Olympics.
-It was Australia's first Olympic medal in women's rowing.
+Personal

+Foster attended Presbyterian Ladies' College Melbourne.
+Foster completed a Bachelor of Law/Arts at the University of Melbourne in 1980 and a Masters of Business Administration at Monash University in 1994.

 Foster's father John competed for Australia in water polo at the 1952 and 1956 Summer Olympics, and her brother Peter won the bronze medal in the K-2 1000 m kayaking event at the 1988 Summer Olympics in Seoul.

+In 2015, she was awarded an Member of the Order of Australia (AM) for "significant service to sports administration and governance at the state and national level, as an elite athlete, and through support for women in sport'".